capitalone/DataProfiler/README.md

 # Install

-**To install the full package from pypi**: `pip install DataProfiler[ml]` and `pip install DataProfiler[reports]`
+**To install the full package from pypi**: `pip install DataProfiler[full]`

+If you want to install the ml dependencies without generating reports use `DataProfiler[ml]`

-If the ML requirements are too strict (say, you don't want to install tensorflow), you can install a slimmer package.
+If the ML requirements are too strict (say, you don't want to install tensorflow), you can install a slimmer package with `DataProfiler[reports]`.
 The slimmer package disables the default sensitive data detection / entity recognition (labler)

-Similarly, if the graphing requirements are too strict, you can still without the extra graphing libraries.

 Install from pypi: `pip install DataProfiler`